The best themed restaurant in every state

 Colorado: The Rabbit Hole, Colorado Springs

 Dining at this Alice in Wonderland–themed joint is a fantastical experience from beginning to end.
-Accessed via a set of subway steps, the underground restaurant is decorated with twinkling string lights and cool artwork inspired by the popular fairy tale.
+Accessed via a set of subway steps, the underground restaurant is decorated with twinkling string lights and cool artwork inspired by the popular book.
 Customers say the upscale eatery is a hidden gem and rave about its cocktails, including the White Rabbit: a Martini made with vanilla vodka, coconut rum, cream, and a flaming marshmallow.
-The food also gets great reviews; popular dishes include rabbit meatloaf, truffle mac 'n' cheese, and carrot cake.
+The food also gets great reviews; popular dishes include rabbit meatloaf, truffle mac ’n’ cheese, and carrot cake.

 Connecticut: Mac N' Out Macaroni & Cheese, Milford

-This restaurant describes itself as 'the place where mac met cheese' – though you could also say it's where mac 'n' cheese met pretty much every other ingredient known to man.
-Delicious twists on the classic comfort food include the Buffalo Mac (with fried chicken, Buffalo sauce, Cheddar, and a celery and blue cheese crumble topping) and the Backyard BBQ Mac, with pulled pork, three cheeses, and homemade BBQ sauce.
-Want even more mac 'n' cheese goodness?
-There are also mac-topped hot dogs, mac 'n' cheese salads, and chili mac spring rolls to wrap your taste buds around.
+This restaurant describes itself as 'the place where mac met cheese' – though you could also say it's where mac ’n’ cheese met pretty much every other ingredient known to man.
+Delicious twists on the classic comfort food include the Buffalo Mac (with fried chicken, Buffalo sauce, Cheddar, and a celery and blue cheese crumble topping) and the Backyard BBQ Mac, with pulled pork, three cheeses, and house-made barbecue sauce.
+Want even more mac ’n’ cheese goodness?
+There are also mac-topped hot dogs, mac ’n’ cheese salads, and chili mac spring rolls to wrap your taste buds around.

 Delaware: Jessop's Tavern, New Castle

 Jessop's Tavern is housed in a building that dates back to 1674 – and when you step inside, you'll be transported back to the same period.
-Staff dress in costumes, and customers sit surrounded by old fireplaces, model ships, and antique oil paintings while eating from metal plates, just as they would have done back in the day.
+Staff dress in costumes and customers sit surrounded by old fireplaces, model ships, and antique oil paintings while eating from metal plates, just as they would have done back in the day.
 Not only that, but the menu is also inspired by the era, featuring the likes of oven-baked pot pies, shepherd's pie, and Dutch pot roasts.
 People say the food is hearty and delicious.

 Courtesy of Universal Orlando Resort